McMasterRS/lm_CO2024-DRI-Training-Materials/minimal-computing/minimal-site.md

 ### Instructions
 1. Install all [prerequisites](https://jekyllrb.com/docs/installation/).
 2. Open a command-line terminal.
-3. Install Jekyll and the bundler gems
+3. Install Jekyll and the bundler gems.

     ```bash
     gem install jekyll bundler
     ```
 4. Go to the directory where you want to save the site.
-For example, “C:\Users\user\Documents”
+For example, "C:\Users\user\Documents".
-5. Run the commands
+5. Run the commands.

     ```bash
     jekyll new minima-site